 Not all Garmin watches support onboard music with built-in storage.
 For athletes who want to bring music on their go in their workouts, you’ll want a tracker that lets you leave your phone behind.
 Some Garmin series even offer a dedicated music variant, like the Forerunner 245 Music.

 There’s a good range of Garmin watch prices for every budget.
 For under $150 the Forerunner 45 is a good value, as you get access to Garmin Coach and all of Garmin’s other training features.
 On the other hand, you can spend up to $1,149 fenix 6X Pro Solar Edition Titanium.
 Most models, however, fall between $200 and $500.
+If you want to save a little extra on your purchase, have a look at out Garmin coupon codes page to see the latest discounts.

 How we test Garmin watches